H&R Block vs. TurboTax: Which Is Best for Your 2021 Tax Return?

 The TurboTax CompleteCheck feature reviews your completed return to identify possible errors and oversights.
 You’re then ready to e-file your return or print it to file by mail.
 In either case, TurboTax walks you through the process.

 How much you pay for TurboTax depends on the edition and format you use.
 You can do your taxes online or purchase a downloadable version, which is also available on CD.
-Live assistance is extra, and it’s available with online editions only.
+Live and Live Full Service are extra unless you’re filing a simple return by Feb.
+15 for Full Service or March 31 for Live.
+Live is available with online editions only.
 Here’s an overview of the different TurboTax editions and options, with their cost:

 |Tax Software||Cost||Best For|